3umarG/Maids-Test-Quiz/README.md

 - Spring Data JPA
 - RESTful API development
 - Unit testing
-- Bonus: Security, AOP, and caching
+- Bonus: Security, AOP, caching, and CI/CD.

 Feel free to explore the codebase and experiment with additional features to further enhance the Library Management System.